sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/ManipulateBasicSpecies/RegularSpecies.md

 [//]: # (startConcept|regular_species)
+[//]: # (keyword|concept_species)
 # Regular species
-[//]: # (keyword|concept_species)

 Regular species are composed of attributes, actions, reflex, aspect etc...
-They describes the behaviour of our agents.
+They describes the behavior of our agents.
 You can instantiate as much as you want agents from a regular species, and you can define as much as you want different regular species.
 You can see a species as a "class" in OOP.

 ## Index